am-zed/sbd/README.rst

 sbd - Cookies based version - A python tool to convert Safari Books Online resources into PDF.
 ==================================

-Update hardcoded cookes into sbd.py than run it with link to Safari book as argument.
+Update hardcoded cookies into sbd.py than run it with link to Safari book as argument.

 NB: This is a dirty quick modification.